 Hickory is a tiny town located in the state of Mississippi.
 With a population of 406 people and two associated neighborhoods, Hickory is the 230th largest community in Mississippi.
 Hickory has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Hickory is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hickory doesn't have a public transportation system that people use for their commute.

 The per capita income in Hickory in 2022 was $22,129, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $88,516 for a family of four.
 However, Hickory contains both very wealthy and poor people as well.